opensafely-core/job-server/DEVELOPERS.md

 ### Development credentials

 _Note:_ you will need the [Bitwarden CLI tool](https://bitwarden.com/help/article/cli/) installed in order to access passwords, but it is not a requirement.

-- There is an existing `dotenv-sample` template that you can use to base your own `.env` file on.
+- Create a `.env` file; there is an existing `dotenv-sample` template that you can use to base your own `.env` file on.
 - Use `bw` to login to the Bitwarden account.
-- When logged in to Bitwarden, run `scripts/dev-env.sh
-  <env_file_target>` to retrieve and write the credentials to the target
-  environment file specified.
+- When logged in to Bitwarden, run `scripts/dev-env.sh .env` to retrieve and write the credentials to the target environment file specified.
   - `.env` is already in `.gitignore` to help prevent an accidental commit of credentials.